d2l-ai/d2l-en/chapter_appendix-mathematics-for-deep-learning/naive-bayes.md

 ## Exercises
 1. Consider the dataset $[[0,0], [0,1], [1,0], [1,1]]$ with labels given by the XOR of the two elements $[0,1,1,0]$.
 What are the probabilities for a Naive Bayes classifier built on this dataset.
 Does it successfully classify our points?
 If not, what assumptions are violated?
-1. Suppose that we did not use Laplace smoothing when estimating probabilities and a data point arrived at testing time which contained a value never observed in training.
+1. Suppose that we did not use Laplace smoothing when estimating probabilities and a data example arrived at testing time which contained a value never observed in training.
 What would the model output?
 1. The naive Bayes classifier is a specific example of a Bayesian network, where the dependence of random variables are encoded with a graph structure.
 While the full theory is beyond the scope of this section (see :cite:`Koller.Friedman.2009` for full details), explain why allowing explicit dependence between the two input variables in the XOR model allows for the creation of a successful classifier.